-TikTok is a social entertainment channel based entirely around video and sound.
-Users can set their videos to sounds that are currently trending in order to participate in trends.
-TikTok differs from most social channels in that content skews toward being lo-fi vs hi-fi, and trends change much faster, so brands need to be agile and strategic when deciding which trends to participate in.
+TikTok differs from most social channels in that content skews toward being lo-fi vs hi-fi, and trends change much faster, so brands must be agile and strategic when deciding which trends to participate in.

 From a user’s perspective, TikTok immediately immerses you in an endless feed of videos that match your tastes.
 There is very little clutter, and instead, the focus is immediately on an entertainment blitz.
 You don’t have to tell TikTok what to show you, either.
 It just knows.
-Of course, there is a lot of science that goes into how TikTok’s algorithm shows you content, but it is seamless to the end user.

-TikTok does not disclose much about its algorithm, however it has publicly disclosed that ranking signals include engagements (like and comments), as well as information from the video, including captions, sounds, and hashtags.
+TikTok does not disclose much about its algorithm, however it has publicly disclosed that ranking signals include engagements (like and comments), as well as information from the video, including captions, sounds and hashtags.

 Out of the videos you are shown, TikTok is able to determine which ones entertained you the most, which is then a factor that determines what it shows you in the future.